onechiporenko/unfair-sc2/docs/en/unfair-sc2/handicaps/zombies.md

 Set to each player individually.

+**v3.9**

+* [BUGFIX] Zombies are created for all affected players at the same time
+* [FEATURE] "Critter wander" behavior is added for zombies
+* [BUGFIX] Third grade for zombies is given on selected wave and not on 20th
+* [FEATURE] Option for zombies max count is added.
+It applies for all players and can be 5..30

 **v2.20**

 * [FEATURE] In-game hint with handicap's description is added.
 It's shown only if handicap is turned on at least for one player.